paracrawl/keops/evaluators.md

 ![Home page](screenshots/guide/home.png)

-This will take you to the _Sign in_ screen, where you just have to fill the fields with your email and password.
+This will take you to the _Sign in_ screen, where you have to fill the fields with your email and password.

 ![Sign in screen](screenshots/guide/login.png)